Axia-Tech/AXIA-wiki/docs/learn/learn-phragmen.md

 `BalPhragmms` is a new election rule inspired by Phragmén, and aims to achieve a constant-factor approximation guarantee for the _maximin support objective_ and the closely related _proportional justified representation_ (PJR) property.
 The maximin support objective is based on maximizing the support of the least-supported elected candidate.
 The PJR property considers proportionality of the voter’s decision power.

-The security of a distributed and decentralized system such as AXIACoin is directly related to the goal of avoiding _overrepresentation_ of any minority.
+The security of a distributed and decentralized system such as AXIA is directly related to the goal of avoiding _overrepresentation_ of any minority.
 This is a stark contrast to classical approaches to proportional representation axioms, which only seek to avoid underrepresentation.

 Sequential Phragmén and MMS are two efficient election rules that both achieve PJR.

-Previously, AXIACoin employed the sequential Phragmén (`seqPhragmen`) method for validator and council elections.
+Previously, AXIA employed the sequential Phragmén (`seqPhragmen`) method for validator and council elections.
 Although `seqPhramen` is very fast with a runtime of `O(|E| * k)`, it does not provide constant-factor approximation for the maximin support problem.

 In contrast, `MMS` is another standard greedy algorithm that simultaneously achieves the PJR property and provides a 2-factor approximation for maximin support, although with a considerably slower runtime of `O(Bal * |C| * k)` where Bal is the time complexity of computing a balanced weight vector.